CharlzReed/TabletopSimulator_A1/README.md

 # TabletopSimulator_A1
-This is a project for DATT2300 for the steam game "Tabletop Simulator".
+This is a project DATT2300 in the steam game "Tabletop Simulator".